-Well, I own an iPhone 6s 16GB version.
+Well, I own an iPhone 6s 16GB version bought two years ago.
 A couple of days ago, I noticed that the phone was running out of free space.
 So, I decided to do everything I could do to recover some serious space on my iPhone.

 Yes, there are plenty of guides available on the web to free up space on iPhones.
 But during my research, I could not find a single guide covering all tricks and tips out there to free up space.